 Commission-only sales positions offer notable financial benefits for a sales organization.
 One primary advantage is reduced financial risk.
 Since pay depends on sales, companies save on fixed labor costs, which can lead to significant savings compared to traditional salary models.

 Companies must also consider ethical implications.
 A commission-only model, when managed ethically, can promote fair business practices.
-Organizations must set clear rules and provide training to prevent unethical sales tactics.
+Organizations must establish clear guidelines and provide training to prevent the use of unethical sales tactics.
 These tactics can damage the company’s reputation and customer trust.

 Reduced financial risk and labor costs